keboola/connection-docs/components/extractors/other/github/index.md

 ## Configuration
 [Create a new configuration](/components/#creating-component-configuration) of the **GitHub** extractor.
-Then click **Authorize Account** to [authorize the configuration](/components/#authorization).
-Then select the template you wish to use.
+Then click **Authorize Account** to [authorize the configuration](/components/#authorization), and select the template you wish to use.
 There are two configuration templates available:

-- `Smart Mode` -- always gets missing data only, loads data [incrementally](/storage/tables/#incremental-loading)
+- `Smart Mode` -- always gets missing data only, loads data [incrementally](/storage/tables/#incremental-loading).
-- `Full Mode` -- always gets everything
+- `Full Mode` -- always gets everything.

 {: .image-popup}
 ![Screenshot - GitHub configuration](/components/extractors/other/github/github-1.png)